clebert/cybernaut/docs/overview/testing-with-docker.md

 Each Docker tag corresponds to the same tag or version of `cybernaut` on [npm][npm-cybernaut].

-*Note: Both docker containers are built with the latest browser version available at the time of construction.*
+*Note: Both Docker containers are built with the latest browser version available at the time of construction.*

 ## Getting started